 Staying Consistent with Your Practice

-- Pick a Time: Choose a daily slot and stick to it.
+- Pick a time: Choose a daily slot and stick to it.

-- Set Up Your Spot: Keep your mat ready in a quiet corner.
+- Set up your spot: Keep your mat ready in a quiet corner.

 “You should sit in meditation for 20 minutes every day—unless you’re too busy; then you should sit for an hour.” – Zen saying